 Other issues include sourcing ingredients, the mass production process, quality control, packaging, customer trials, costing and pricing, and so on.

 1.2 You need to commit sufficient resources.

 - If you can only afford a half-hearted attempt, do not begin.
-Without the critical mass of people, time and money invested, your project will be doomed.
+Without a critical mass of people, time and money invested, your project will fail.